-For my previous blog article 10 Sustainable Fashion Myths Explained I gathered round a panel of experienced sustainable fashion experts.
-I used the great opportunity to ask their tips for being a sustainable fashion consumer.
-Learn their best practices in this article.
+For my previous blog article 10 Sustainable Fashion Myths Explained I interviewed 3 sustainable fashion experts.
+I also asked their tips for being a sustainable fashion consumer.

 Sustainable Fashion Expert at Clean&Unique, The Netherlands

 - Follow Fashion Revolution on their website and in social media.